-Many attribute our high levels to healthcare spending to unnecessary utilization.
-However, the evidence is very strong that spending more per unit of healthcare (as opposed to consuming too many units of care) is the single most important reason that the U.S. spends far more on healthcare, per person, than other industrialized countries.
+Many attribute our high levels of health care spending to unnecessary utilization.
+However, the evidence is very strong that spending more per unit of health care (as opposed to consuming too many units of care) is the single most important reason that the U.S. spends far more on health care, per person, than other industrialized countries.

 International comparisons reveal the same result.
 While estimates vary depending on the country of comparison and the exact procedure, on average we pay somewhere between one-third more to over twice as much for the same procedure or brand-name medication compared to other industrialized nations.

 There is one important exception: the U.S. pays substantially less than other countries for generics.
 When combined with our overspending on brand name medicine, it is not clear that we pay an inordinate amount overall for medications as a proportion of total health care spending.

 It is worth noting that, within the U.S., provider payment is determined in two very different ways.
 Within Medicare and Medicaid, unit prices are dictated through a formal process that incorporates input from stakeholders.